lisatitshall/sales-dashboard/README.md

 ### Steps followed

 - Step 1 : Load data from a csv file into Power BI Desktop.
-- Step 2 : Use the Power Query Editor to profile the data, understand what each column shows and identify any anomalies.
+- Step 2 : Use the Power Query Editor to profile the data and identify any anomalies.
 - Step 3 : Transform the data using Power Query Editor.
 - Step 4 : In the Model view, set up appropriate relationships between tables.
 - Step 5 : Create calculated columns and measures as needed.
 - Step 6 : In the Report view, add visualizations to summarize the company's sales data.
-- Step 7 : Try exponential smoothing and ARIMA to predict sales
+- Step 7 : Try exponential smoothing and ARIMA to predict sales.

 For more detail on the actions taken during each step (including the content of DAX formulas) see the [Detailed Steps](#detailed-steps) section.